brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 Additonal information on triggers are available here [MongoDB Trigger Documenatation](https://docs.mongodb.com/stitch/triggers/)

 If you have not created an Atlas account then you need to register at https://cloud.mongodb.com and create a free tier cluster before you can continue.
-Instructions on creating a frie tier accouunt can be found here: https://docs.atlas.mongodb.com/getting-started/
+Instructions on creating a free tier accouunt can be found here: https://docs.atlas.mongodb.com/getting-started/

 ### 1. Create a new stitch app
 Log in to atlas from https://cloud.mongodb.com.
 Create a new stitch app by selecting "Stitch" from the left menu pain.